 Psa Visiting an infected orchard to observe Psa symptoms is a good way of educating monitoring staff who need to know what to look for.
 KVH has produced a number of resources to assist in identifying symptoms.
-KVH fact sheet Identification of Psa V Symptoms Psa V Symptoms Guide Good Practise - Psa Management Other KVH can arrange for a diagnosis from the Ministry for Primary Industries (MPI) lab for unusual symptoms diseases that are causing concern on an orchard and have no explainable cause.
+KVH fact sheet Identification of Psa-V symptoms Psa-V Symptoms Guide Psa Symptoms Guide for ZESPRI varieties KVH Seasonal Management Guides - refer to Psa-V Yearly Monitoring Guide on last page YouTube demonstration video on Psa monitoring and common symptoms Case study video - managing Hort16A in a Psa environment Other KVH can arrange for a diagnosis from the Ministry for Primary Industries (MPI) lab for unusual symptoms diseases that are causing concern on an orchard and have no explainable cause.